philbirnie/magento_remarketing/README.md

 when a customer successfully purchases an item so that they are not remarketed for items that they have already bought.

+# Support

+This is a relatively simple module so it should be fine on most magento installs.
+However it has been tested in the following envioronments.

+* **Community Edition**: 1.7
+* **Enterprise Edition**: 1.12

 # Installation

 The installation process is similar to most Magento extensions: